jerryxgh/semantic-thrift/README.md

   :config
-  ;; enable semantic-mode when open thrift file (add-hook 'thrift-mode-hook (lambda () (semantic-mode 1))) ;; only thrift-mode use semantic, since at present most language use lsp instead of semantic (add-to-list 'semantic-inhibit-functions (lambda () (not (member major-mode '(thrift-mode)))))
+  ;; enable semantic-mode when open thrift file (add-hook 'thrift-mode-hook (lambda () (semantic-mode 1))) ;; only thrift-mode use semantic, since at present most languages use lsp instead of semantic (add-to-list 'semantic-inhibit-functions (lambda () (not (member major-mode '(thrift-mode)))))

   (if (bound-and-true-p evil-mode)